 Cherry common part number schema

 Having obtained the M9 part number schema from Ed Ferraton at Cherry USA (whose office is a goldmine of valuable data), a number of questions were cleared up, and I decided to present the details here.
 Since a number of Cherry’s switch series share the same part number schema, I have decided to include them all together.
+MX Low Profile and MX Ultra Low Profile are included here under MX, as Cherry officially classes them all together, but most of the MX details refer to the full-height MX type.

 - Revised part schema for keyboard switches